-The history of American Sign Language didn’t truly begin until 1814 when deaf education was introduced to the U.S. There is virtually no information about American Sign Language history before this time.
+The history of American Sign Language didn’t truly begin until 1814 when deaf education was introduced to the United States.
+There is virtually no information about American Sign Language history before this time.

 Early in the 1800s, there were only a few thousand deaf Americans.
 No standard signed language existed at this time, but various signing systems were created in the deaf communities.
 These sign systems are now known as Old American Sign Language.
 The American Sign Language of today is actually related to this language.